como-leer-pulsador-con-micropython

 In its normal state (not pressed), the button can be open (does not conduct current) or closed (conducts current).

 In a microcontroller, we can use a digital input to detect whether the button is pressed or not.
-This is quite common and fairly typical, but there are a couple of “things” we need to know.
+Which, in principle, is very common and quite usual, but has a couple of “little things” we need to know.

-So, let’s see how to read a button or switch with a digital pin in MicroPython.
+So let’s see how to read a button or a switch with a digital pin in MicroPython.

 Configuring a GPIO Pin as Input

-As we saw in the previous entry, in MicroPython, the GPIO pins are configured using the Pin class from the machine module.
+As we saw in the previous post, in MicroPython GPIO pins are configured using the Pin class from the machine module.

-Let’s summarize that to configure a pin as an input, we use the mode Pin.IN.
-Then we can read its state using the value() method (with no parameters).
+Let’s remember, in summary, that to configure a pin as input, we use the Pin.IN mode.
+Then we can read its state using the value() method (without parameters).

 from machine import Pin